Matteopaluh/KEMET/README.md

 The "KEMET/KEGG_MODULES/kk_files/" directory presence from the Git is **mandatory** for script usage.
 It contains ".kk" files that represent the block structure of Modules (REF: [KEGG MODULE resource](https://www.genome.jp/kegg/module.html)); these files are "scanned" in order to identify the missing KO orthologs of those structures.

-- Other "custom" Modules could be added to that folder, with a proper format.
+- Other "custom" Modules could be added to that folder, if formatted in the proper way.

 5) Fill in the intruction text file "genomes.instruction"; excluding the header, each line should have a tab-separated indication of:
 - MAG/Genome FASTA file name (e.g. bin1.fasta)